mctinker/Map-Tasker/README.md

 With this older version, you will not get the benefits offered by the newer version.
 Refer to Changelog for details.

+### 5

+Ai analysis is available through the GUI only.
+You can run an analysis using a single Profile or Task only.
+Support is available for server-based OpenAi (chat-gpt) and local-based Llama.

+The usage of llama models also requires that you manually install Ollama from [here](https://ollama.com/download) and you must run the application once to do the initial setup.
+Then you can run an analysis via the GUI (see the "Analyze" tab).

 ## To-Do List (in no particular order)

 - [x] Auto Update Feature